mehulagg/gitlab/doc/user/group/saml_sso/index.md

 ### OneLogin setup notes

-OneLogin has a "GitLab (SaaS)" app, which is developed by OneLogin.
-If there are any issues, please reach out to OneLogin.
+OneLogin has a "GitLab (SaaS)" app.
+As the app is developed by OneLogin, please reach out to OneLogin if you encounter issues.

 If you decide to use a generic SAML Test Connector such as the "SAML Test Connector (Advanced)", the following are the recommended settings.